mlnotes2718/VSCode-dev-container/README.md

 "terminal.integrated.defaultProfile.linux": "bash"
 ```

-14. You can also change the above using the command `CMD+Shift+P` and search for `Terminal: Configure Terminal Settings` and under `Terminal > Integrated > Env:Linux` and add the above settings.
+14. You can also change the above using the command `CMD+Shift+P` and search for `Terminal: Configure Terminal Settings` and under `Terminal > Integrated > Env:Linux` and add the above setting.

-> Final Note: You can also change the image name and container name also the default user of the container.
+> Final Note: You can also change the image name, container name the default user of the container.
+However, please make all the same changes across all files.

 Reference: